Here’s the data we’ll be sharing in this post:

 Long story short, most of these searches are almost certainly accidental.

-So if people are searching for something on Google (e.g., your brand), then it’s very likely that the same is true of Bing—just on a lesser scale.
+So if people are searching for something on Google (e.g., your brand), it’s very likely that Bing users are searching for that same thing—just on a lesser scale.

 Now let’s take a look at the top 100 Worldwide Bing searches.